conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 Along with these compilers, `stdlib('m2w64_c')` needs to be used.

+These compilers correspond to the `gcc`, `gxx` and `gfortran` packages, respectively.
+The `m2w64-*` compiler packages (with the exception of `m2w64-sysroot`) are obsolete and no longer updated.

-Please note that the MinGW C++ and Fortran compilers are not ABI-compatible with the default stack, and therefore special care needs to be taken when performing cross-library calls.
+The MinGW C++ and Fortran compilers are not ABI-compatible with the default stack, and therefore special care needs to be taken when performing cross-library calls.
+The executables produced by them may link to the MinGW compiler libraries, notably `libgcc`, `libwinpthread` and `libgomp`.

 ### Compiler ABI stability policy